lirui-cyber/Accent-Recognition-Multi-task-System-with-Pretrained-Features/README.md

 ```
   2. step by step
     The overall code is divided into four parts, including feature extraction, JSON file generation, model training and decoding. <br>
-    You can control the steps by changing the value of the step variable.
+    You can control the steps by changing the value of the step variable.<br>

 ```
 egs:
   ### for 16k data
+  #The pre-trained features are extracted in the first step, you can use model_type to decide to use wavlm or wav2vec2
-  bash run_asr_multitask_accent_recognition_16k.sh --nj 20 --steps 1
+  bash run_asr_multitask_accent_recognition_16k.sh --nj 20 --steps 1 --model_type=wavlm
+  bash run_asr_multitask_accent_recognition_16k.sh --nj 20 --steps 2
   bash run_asr_multitask_accent_recognition_16k.sh --nj 20 --steps 3
   bash run_asr_multitask_accent_recognition_16k.sh --nj 20 --steps 4
   bash run_asr_multitask_accent_recognition_16k.sh --nj 20 --steps 5